 You’ve worked all your life to save for retirement.
-Now, you’ve found that your not going to be able to spend it all, or worse, you are afraid to spend your money.
+Now, you’ve found that you’re not going to be able to spend it all, or worse, you are afraid to spend your money.
 You’re saving it for your children.

 But there is a bigger problem.
 One child may not be capable of receiving a large lump sum of money if you die.
-This may be due to inability to manage money, his personal situation or mental health issues.
+This may be due to the inability to manage money, his personal situation or mental health issues.